-In with the old and new: we need the arrogant NQT and the experienced head of department in the same staffroom
+In with the old and new: we need the NQT and the experienced head of department in the same staffroom

 It's not just the kettle that gets heated in the staffroom.
 A combination of pressure from pupils and pressure from management often results in outbursts directed at the wrong people.

 "You've only been here five minutes, I've got 20 years' experience" was the inappropriate response levelled at a newly qualified teacher (NQT) in my previous school, after he misguidedly tried to advise a more established teacher about behaviour management.
 Later, in private, the NQT suggested that perhaps this teacher had simply had the same year 20 times.
 It was rude, though maybe accurate.

 The teacher in question had actually been at the school for 25 years, and had been head of geography for 20 of them.
 He had not sought greater responsibilities and many excellent geography teachers had left to seek promotion elsewhere.
 And so what?
 If he's doing a good job, why should he have to do anything else?
 Stability is a good thing.